 With the availability of top-sound quality on headphones over earphones, the latter was replaced by the masses a long time ago.
 We use our headphones when we travel to work, exercise, sit in a park or even while tanning on a beach.
-Now just like you need to bathe everyday, your headphones need a good wash once in a while too.
+Now just like you need to bathe every day, your headphones need a good wash once in a while too.

 Imagine your velour headphone earpads to be a collage of lint, grime and dust.
-With its spongy texture and micro-hair filled surface, it acts like a sticky spider web, attracting and housing foreign elements all the time.
+With its spongy texture and micro-hair filled surface, it acts as a sticky spider web, attracting and housing foreign elements all the time.
 Also since your headphone sits over your ears, the cups tend to absorb some amounts of sweat when worn constantly.
 Now you’re left with a grubby headset and earpads that reek of sweat too.

 Here are a few steps on how you can go about cleaning your headphone’s earpads:

 - Identify if detachable– The very first thing you will need to do is identify if your headphones allow you to take off the ear-cup so you can clean it.
-Older headphones don’t really allow you to take off the over-the-ear cups, but the on-ear sponges come of readily.
+Older headphones don’t really allow you to take off the over-the-ear cups, but the on-ear sponges come off readily.
 If, however, you have a newer headphone, you should be able to separate the ear-cup from the speaker with no trouble at all.

 - Figure out the material– Depending on what headphones you use, you need to find out what material the ear-cup is made of, this will decide what method you will employ to clean it, and if it is wise to attempt cleaning it at all.
 You will find very few headphones to have earpads made of 100% leather.
 If you’ve got a mid-priced headphone, you’re probably looking at ‘pleather’ and if you’ve got something a little cheaper, you’ll find velour.
 It’s not always this way, but it’s how it goes.

-- Cleaning Leather Cups – If you realize that your expensive pair of headphones have exquisite leather ear-cups, you should consider not using water as it, more often than not, causes more damage than help.
+- Cleaning Leather Cups – If you realize that your expensive pair of headphones has exquisite leather ear-cups, you should consider not using water as it, more often than not, causes more damage than help.
 Using excessive water will encourage the top layers of the leather to begin pealing.
 A mildly dampened microfiber cloth should be able to serve just fine, helping you wipe away the stickiness and grime.
 You may need to do this intricately so as not to create too much tension when trying to wipe the grease off at the risk of a tear in the ear-cup.
-Leather-milk will also help you maintain the rigor of the leather whilst keeping it shiny.
+Leather-milk will also help you maintain the rigour of the leather whilst keeping it shiny.

 - Cleaning Pleather Cups – Although most might say it is fine to occasionally douse a pleather ear-cup to clean it thoroughly, the plastic in it doesn’t lend much resilience to water.
 Also, the leather composition does make it unfit for a complete soak.
 While it is recommended to get the dirt off your ear-cup with a moist cloth, you must ensure the pleather ear-cups do not stay damp at all.
 One of the most disappointing things is to watch your ear-cups peal and spoil.
 Again, just as mentioned above, using a leather protector or leather milk will help maintain the integrity of the pleather, extending the life of the ear-cups after each cleaning.